for Cold Climate Housing and much more

 Yes you see solar panels on this house too.
 You wouldn't expect a man like Rolf to be connected to the electrical grid would you?
 Not in the Healthy House System.
 Check out the whole story, including live updates on Rolph's web site: Healthy House System.

-Keywords: Conservation, Innovations, Ecology, Water, Environmental
+Keywords: Conservation, Innovations, Water, Ecology, Environmental

 Article 1976